dreynes/AI-and-open-science/README.md

 ```
 The results will be inside a folder called "out_docker"

-- If a connection problem apperar try cchanging the first line of the config.json and change grobid for our ip
+- If a connection problem apperar try cchanging the first line of the config.json and change grobid for your ip
 ```bash
 "grobid_server": "http://grobid:8070",
 ```